 4. Zoho Social (Free Edition)

-Zoho Social offers one of the most generous free social media management tools for individuals managing a single brand.
-It allows you to connect a wide range of networks from one dashboard, including Facebook, Instagram, LinkedIn, X (Twitter), and even Google Business Profile, making it a powerful centralized hub.
+Zoho Social boasts one of the most generous free social media management tools available for individuals who are managing a single brand.
+You can connect a wide range of networks from one dashboard, such as Facebook, Instagram, LinkedIn, X (Twitter), and even Google Business Profile, placing this tool as a powerful centralized hub.

-The standout feature of Zoho’s free plan is its lack of a strict monthly post cap, giving users the freedom to publish as needed across their channels.
-The zShare browser extension also makes it simple to curate and share content you find online.
-While the free tier is comprehensive for publishing, more advanced features like detailed analytics, team collaboration, and content approvals are reserved for paid plans, providing a clear upgrade path as a brand grows.
+What sets Zoho’s free plan apart is that there is not a strict monthly post cap, and users can publish to their channels as they see fit.
+This, along with the zShare browser extension, makes it super easy to curate and share content you find online.
+While the free tier is comprehensive for publishing, more advanced features such as detailed analytics, team collaboration, and content approvals are reserved for paid plans, thus giving an enterprise a clear upgrade path as it grows.

 Key Features & Limitations